 – Attend at least one mandatory training session (dates tentative)

 – On-site for the entire 2018 seminar (dates and location tentative)

 To Apply: Please fill out the following application, in addition to the HOBY National Volunteer Application found here.

-The application process for the HOBY Oregon staff will open on November 30th.
+The application process for the HOBY Oregon staff will be posted here and through the official HOBY Oregon Facebook.
 We will conduct a rolling acceptance of applications.
 The application can be found here.*All staff under the age of 21 are considered Junior Staff, although their roles and responsibilities may differ.

 For more information, contact Joe Atimalala at email@example.com

 I was an Ambassador for HOBY Oregon in 2013.
 The conference changed my life for the better.
 I met people at the conference that I have kept in contact with since.
 For HOBY Oregon in 2014, I was on Team Alumni.
 I loved being a part of the team as a whole.
 The others that were a part of the team were a joy to work with and helped me advance my leadership.
 I loved spending every minute I did with them.
 HOBY is a wonderful experience.
 The experience I had as an Ambassador in 2013 was night and day different than the one I had as a part of Team Alumni.
 The conference impacts your life in ways unexpected and to this day, is still one of the greatest experiences of my life.

 -Jessica Burns – Student at Liberty High School (HOBY OR ‘13)